Atlas-OS/Atlas/src/README.md

 ### Creating scripts

-First of all, you will need to [add a flag/argument](https://github.com/Atlas-OS/Atlas/blob/main/src/AtlasModules/atlas-config.bat#L69) to `atlas-config.bat`.
+First of all, you will need to [add a flag/argument](https://github.com/Atlas-OS/Atlas/blob/main/src/AtlasModules/atlas-config.cmd#L69) to `atlas-config.cmd`.
 This will allow it to be called from a seperate script on the desktop.

-For this we will use the [Bluetooth disable script](https://github.com/Atlas-OS/Atlas/blob/main/src/AtlasModules/atlas-config.bat#L1376) as an example.
+For this we will use the [Bluetooth disable script](https://github.com/Atlas-OS/Atlas/blob/main/src/AtlasModules/atlas-config.cmd#L1376) as an example.

 ```bat
 :: the :btD label is part of allowing the script to be called when a specific flag is used, as mentioned previously